 Another danger associated with progressive hoarding is the development of biohazardous situations in a residence.
 A biohazard is some type of biological pathogen that has the ability to cause serious or even fatal harm in human beings.

 A startling reality is hoarding is that as it progresses, different elements of a residence become unusable.
 For example, over time the toilets in a hoarder’s residence will become nonfunctional.
 As a consequence, human feces and urine will start to amass in different locations of a residence.
-A hoarder will become routinely exposes to his or her own waste in manner that can result in the transmission of disease.
+A hoarder will become routinely exposes to his or her own waste in a manner that can result in the transmission of disease.

 The risk of dangerous biohazards becomes even greater when a person not only hoards objects but animals as well.
 When a person hoards animals, the risk of exposure to biohazards is enhanced significantly.
-Animal feces, urine, and vomit will begin to “pile up,” providing a true breading ground for viruses and bacteria that can be harmful to the health of a human being, and potentially even fatal.
+Animal feces, urine, and vomit will begin to “pile up,” providing a true breeding ground for viruses and bacteria that can be harmful to the health of a human being, and potentially even fatal.

 Another very common danger associated with hoarding is that a hoarder will become socially isolated.
 Social isolation in a hoarding setting tends to set up a vicious circle.
 A person becomes socially isolated because of hoarding.
 In the alternative, a person may start hoarding in response to being socially isolated.